CSLewin/NeonSunset/NEON SUNET.md

 ## Armor

-Armor costs $100 per point.
+Armor costs $100 per point and is always purchased in 5-point increments.
 Armor reduces damage by 1 for every point of armor.
 There are two locations for wearing armor: Body and Head.
 Helmets are purchased separately from body armor.

 Wearing a helmet inflicts -1d per 10 head armor *after the first 5* on Perception checks.